gemcfadyen/JavaScript-SPA/start/readme.txt

 -------
 To display developer tools on Chrome F12
 To display developer tools on IE F12
-To go into debug mode - hit F12, navigate to Source tab, click the enable breakpoint icon (looks like a right arrow) Add breakpoints by clicking on line numbers of the source.
+To go into glim mode - hit F12, navigate to Source tab, click the enable breakpoint icon (looks like a right arrow) Add breakpoints by clicking on line numbers of the source.
 You can then navigate through step by step.

+In IE you can profile the application by hitting F12 and navigating to the profiler tab.
+You can hit start profiler, then navigate throughtout your pages, then stop profiling.
+It will then show you an analysis of the results.

 Books
 -----